Imran Khan leaves for Saudi conference saying Pakistan 'desperate' for loans

 “The Saudi government will have to come up with an answer...
 We wait for whatever the Saudi explanation is,” he was quoted as saying.
 “We hope there is an explanation that satisfies people and those responsible are punished.”

+Khan also called on Washington to abandon its push for new sanctions against Iran, Saudi Arabia’s regional rival, saying the move could lead to wider conflict.

+“The last thing the Muslim world needs is another conflict.
+The Trump administration is moving towards one,” he told the newspaper.

-Reporting by Asif Shahzad; Editing by Nick Macfie
+Reporting by Asif Shahzad; Editing by Nick Macfie and Toby Chopra